kisakova/documentation/completeReference/System/Entities/entity_fields.rst

   "**Contact Information**","Possible values are:

     - empty: the field will not be treated as a contact information
-    - *Email*: values of the field will be treated by the :ref:`marketing lists<user-guide-marketing-lists>` as an email address
+    - *Email*: values of the field as an email address
     - *Phone*: values of the field will be treated by the marketing lists as a phone number

   "